 Goldendale Star Party

-As is becoming an SAS tradition, we are having two Goldendale Star Parties in 2016: Fourth of July weekend (June 30 - July 5) and Labor Day weekend (September 1 - 5).
+As is becoming an SAS tradition, we are having two Goldendale Star Parties in 2017: May 25 - 29 and September 14 - 18.

 Brooks Memorial State Park is an incredibly dark site which offers an excellent opportunity for those of you who were unable to attend the recent Table Mountain Star Party or others in the area.
 If you've never visited a dark sky site for a star party, you'll be amazed.